fleetdm/fleet/docs/infrastructure/fleet-on-ubuntu.md

 Note that this isn't a very robust way to run a Redis server.
 Digital Ocean has written a very nice [community tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-redis-on-ubuntu-16-04) on installing and running Redis in a more productionalized way.

-## Running the Kolide server
+## Running the Fleet server

-Now that we have installed Kolide, MySQL, and Redis, we are ready to launch Kolide!
+Now that we have installed Fleet, MySQL, and Redis, we are ready to launch Fleet!
 First, we must "prepare" the database.
 We do this via `kolide prepare db`:

 ```
 $ /usr/bin/kolide prepare db \